ondrejsevcik/knowledge-base/computer-security.md

   - beaware of 3rd party apps
     - How Cambridge Analytica Collected 50 Million Facebook Users' Data
     - https://thehackernews.com/2018/03/facebook-cambridge-analytica.html
-  - in case of FB, it's your friends who might leak your data.
-FB by default allows sharing your and your friend's data :(
+  - also - it may be your friends who leak your data
 - Browsers
   - Be careful about extensions - usually they can access everything
   - use adblock?